Thanks to social media, every brand–including yours–can live closer to customers than ever before.

 That’s costing them money, according to the numbers.
-More than half (52%) of those B2B companies surveyed say social media has helped increase their revenue and sales–ROI that is only expected to increase moving forward as more B2B brands perfect their social strategy.
+More than half (52%) of those B2B companies surveyed say social media has helped increase their revenue and sales.
+That ROI is only expected to increase moving forward as more B2B brands perfect and evolve their social strategy.

-If you’re a B2B company and you want to understand how you can reap similar rewards with an effective B2B social marketing strategy, you’ve come to the right place (and note that DBS offers social media marketing as a service).
-Here’s what you need to know:
+If you’re a B2B company and you want to understand how you can reap similar rewards with an effective B2B social marketing strategy, you’ve come to the right place (and if you’re looking for help right away, remember we offer social media marketing as a service).

 Before you start developing your social media strategy, it’s important you take time to define your goals for it.

 What are the outcomes you want?
 What are you trying to achieve through social media?

 For B2B companies, the most important KPI and answer to these questions is obvious: Generating leads.
 So start there and work backwards.

 Who are your ideal leads?
 On which social networks do they likely spend their time?
 These are basic questions that will help you decide which social media networks and content to prioritize.